Protect your guides and lower your risk with clients in Africa

 The TravelSafe SOS Advantage

 The TravelSafe SOS (TSOS) app is a proven solution that addresses these gaps.
 Designed for African travel environments, the app offers 24/7 emergency response coordination, real-time support, and a simple SOS activation system.
 For tour guides and drivers, it serves as a mobile lifeline when everything else fails.
+If a guide activates the app due to a personal injury, medical emergency, or a threatening situation for themselves or their clients – TSOS will coordinate:- Immediate medical evacuation or ambulance dispatch

 - Notification of tour operators and next of kin